Topical repellents

 As mentioned earlier, a healthy dog will be less vulnerable to flea infestations.
 The parasitic nature of fleas makes them more likely to take advantage of weak or unhealthy hosts, so deterring them starts at the core of dogs’ health; their diet.

-Feeding your dog a raw, meat-based diet of high-quality proteins, healthy fats, bone, offal, and plant fibre allows them to maintain optimal health, strengthen their immunity, and boosts their defences against parasites, including fleas.
+Feeding your dog a raw, meat-based diet rich in high-quality proteins, healthy fats, bone, offal, and plant fibre supports optimal health, strengthens their immune system, and boosts their natural defences against parasites, including fleas.

 0 comments